antmbraun/antological/content/blog/software/automating-gatsby-blog-post-creation-with-python/automating-gatsby-blog-post-creation-with-python.md

 I just started this blog and because I suffer from the typical developer affliction of constantly starting projects and then forgetting about them, I decided to enlist the help of ChatGPT to make creating new posts as frictionless as possible.

-Together "we" created this script that automates new post creation in a Gatsby blog.
+Together "we" created this script that automates new post creation for a Gatsby blog.

 ```Python
 import os